 Afghan Kush Strain

 Afghan Kush is a potent indica strain that hails from the infamous Hindu Kush mountain region.
 Though two different seed banks claim that they first curated the strain, Afghan Kush varieties have a distinct hash flavor and pleasing appearance.
 Its nugs are incredibly compact, and sticky thanks to high resin production.
 The dark green is an indicator of Afghan Kush's powerful effects.
-Afghan Kush is known to be one of the most effective medical strains for pain as well as certain types of mental disorder.
 The potent strain can reach 22% THC and produce up to 600 grams per plant.

 Overview of Afghan Kush

 Afghan Kush is a 100%, pure indica strain.
 World of Seeds' strain clocks in around 22% THC.
 These buds are tight and dense with hashy resin.
 They tend to be dark green with brilliant orange hairs sticking out, and the trichome coverage is ample.